turingschool/curriculum/source/projects/feed_engine.markdown

 Dogfooding is a term used to describe using internally one's own public facing product or tool in order to validate its usability and completeness.
 In this case, the dogfood is your published API and accompanying gem.
 When a user sets up their feed to include the feeds of other FeedEngine users, the system must consume those feeds via your gem.

+To enforce this, the background workers **may not** connect to your application database directly, or load the Rails environment for your app.
+They must go through your API gem to read from and write to users' feeds.

 ### Example Data

 You should have the following data pre-loaded in your application: